NeveenBeiram/reading-notes/PropsandState.md

 ***forms***
 HTML form elements work a little bit differently from other DOM elements in React, because form elements naturally keep some internal state
 In HTML, form elements such as input, textarea, and select typically maintain their own state and update it based on user input
-In React, mutable state is typically kept in the state property of components, and only updated with setState()
+In React, mutable state is typically kept in the state property of components, and only updated with setState().

 ***

 [setState explained](https://css-tricks.com/understanding-react-setstate/)